THE CORALVILLE LAKE ADMINISTRATION BUILDING AND VISITOR CENTER ARE CLOSED UNTIL FURTHER NOTICE.**Phones and email are still active.

 The Coralville Lake Visitor Center is located at 2850 Prairie Du Chien Rd NE, Iowa City, IA 52240.
-It is open year-round, Monday through Friday from 8 a.m. to 4 p.m. (closed holidays).
-May 1 to October 31, the center is also open from 10 a.m. to 5 p.m. on weekends.
+It is open weekdays from 9 a.m. to 3 p.m. (closed holidays) and weekends only May 1 to October 31.
 For more information, contact the Coralville Lake Project Office at 319-338-3543 or Coralville.lake@USACE.army.mil, or visit: www.mvr.usace.army.mil/Missions/Recreation/Coralville-Lake/.

 We look forward to seeing you!